-Among the three components, PowerPoint made us its fan because of its delivering a high quality experience in creating and editing .ppt files.
+Among the three components, PowerPoint made us its fan because of its delivering a high-quality experience in creating and editing .ppt files.
 Well, Office for iPad is free for you for viewing documents, but if you want to create new documents or if you’re looking for editing documents, you’ll need to buy an Office 365 subscription.

 Office for iPad Activation

 One year of Office365 subscription comes around USD 70 or INR 4000.
-However, if you have MSDN subscription, you can use it register for Office365 developer account.
+However, if you have an MSDN subscription, you can use it to register for the Office365 developer account.
 This will give you a personalized email address like firstname.lastname@example.org.
 You can use this email address to activate Office for iPad.
 All you need to do is to tap on Activate option in any of the three apps available, then pick Activate by signing in and now enter the email address as we mentioned earlier.
-In few seconds, after verification, you’ll have all Office apps activated uniformly on your iPad.
+In a few seconds, after verification, you’ll have all Office apps activated uniformly on your iPad.

 Microsoft Office for iPad Free Review

 Let’s review these Office apps one by one.